- Military Divorce

 Military family issues call out for a lawyer who understands service members and their unique family stresses.
-In Jacksonville, North Carolina, that's Kimberly Ferrier.
+In Cape Carteret and Beaufort, North Carolina, that's Kimberly Ferrier.

 A divorce ends the marriage, but that is all.
 It does not address related issues of child custody, child support, spousal support (alimony), or distribution of property and benefits.
 These are separate processes that must be dealt with separately.

 Child support payments in Jacksonville and throughout North Carolina are based upon custody categories and an income-sharing method derived from the gross income of both parents.

 Military family issues demand a lawyer who understands service members and their unique family stresses.
 I am Kimberly Ferrier, and I am that lawyer for people in Camp Lejeune.

 The court relies on the North Carolina Child Support Guidelines, which considers such factors as the gross incomes of the parents, day care or after-school care fees, health insurance premiums and other expenses.